xamarin/xamarin-forms-samples/Behaviors/NumericValidationBehaviorStyle/README.md

 ---
 name: Xamarin.Forms - NumericValidation Behavior with Style
 description: Xamarin.Forms behaviors can be consumed by an explicit or implicit style.
-This sample demonstrates how to consume a Xamarin.Forms behavior with an...
+This sample demonstrates how to consume a Xamarin.Forms behavior with...
 page_type: sample
 languages:
 - csharp